Top 40+ ASP.NET MVC Interview Questions & Answers

 Child Actions in ASP.NET MVC are particular actions that can be invoked within views to render partial content independently of the parent view.
 Unlike regular actions, child actions have no URLs and are not directly accessible via HTTP requests.
 Instead, they are invoked using the HTML.
 Action or Html.RenderAction helper methods from within a view.
 Child actions render reusable components, such as sidebars, menus, or widgets, within multiple views without duplicating code.

-60. Explain the concept of Bundling and Minification in ASP.NET MVC and provide examples of how they improve performance.
+60. Explain Bundling and Minification in ASP.NET MVC and give examples of their performance benefits.

 Ans: